top of page

 • Soft skill /professional development workshops and courses

-• Accelerated learning programs that provide fast-track learning in skills such as math and English that are by employers for specific jobs
+• Accelerated learning programs that provide fast-track learning in skills such as math and English that are required by employers for specific jobs

 • Data collection in order to better align curriculum with regional jobs